Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 - `Observer` takes the closest in time from the metadata of the master layer, see the Metadata section.
 - `Earth` computes the viewpoint with the algorithm mentioned above.
 - `EarthFixedDistance` is as above but with the distance fixed at 1au (it is used for the latitudinal and polar projections).
-- `Equatorial` is a viewpoint looking from above the solar North pole at a distance (~229au) that for a field-of-view angle of 1˚ makes visible objects up to 2au far from the Sun, the longitude is derived from the closest in time metadata of the master layer such that the Earth appears on the right hand side.
+- `Equatorial` is a viewpoint looking from above the solar North pole at a distance (~229au) that for a field-of-view angle of 1˚ makes visible objects up to 2au far from the Sun, the longitude is derived from the closest in time metadata of the master layer such that the Earth appears on the right-hand side.
-- `Other` in UI, `Expert` in code are viewpoints which are computed from the responses to requests to the `GeometryService`.
+- `Other` (in UI, `Expert` in code) are viewpoints which are computed from the responses to requests to the `GeometryService`.
 A maximum of 10000 points are requested to the server and interpolation is used as needed for the intermediate timestamps.

 ### Camera